beckettkev/Goldfish/README.md

 		        'Department'
 		    ],
 			css: {
-				// Background primary color to overrides
+				//If you want to override the primary color
 				primary: "#00FF00"
 			}
 	};